ljdursi/dursi-blog/_drafts/2019-11-06-purpose-of-research-computing.md

 tags: ['hpc', 'cloud', 'canada']
 title:  "The Purpose of Research Computing is the Research, not the Computing"
 ---
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Any research computing centre where technical decisions don’t start and end with the questions “what do researchers say” and “is this the best way we can help research” is running computers as a hobby, not as a service.</p>&mdash; Jonathan Dursi (@ljdursi) <a href="https://twitter.com/ljdursi/status/1180123733538856960?ref_src=twsrc%5Etfw">October 4, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Absolutely everyone in research computing will agree that supporting research is their centre’s highest goal.
 And they’re not lying,